Skip to content

 repoverlay create --output ./output --include .envrc --include .claude/

-This writes the overlay files to the specified directory without pushing anywhere.
+1. Writes overlay files to the specified directory

 Create a repoverlay.ccl in the root of your overlay directory to control how files are applied: